Symptoms of Abuse and How to Identify it.

-Identifying drug abuse or someone who is on drugs can be quite difficult because the user often covers their tracks.
+Identifying drug abuse or determining if a loved one is on drugs can be quite difficult because they often covers their tracks.
 They will often be away from home, out of sight of their parents or locked away in their room.
 One simple way is to test their urine with one of our drug test kits.

 Here is some guidance that can help identify whether an individual is, in fact, abusing a substance.

 - Has the person’s personality changed dramatically in the recent days, weeks or months?

 - Does the person appear to be depressed or extremely irritable?
 Or perhaps hostile without reason?